 It would be an advantage to have the illuminating lights controlled by a light dimmer, because then you could also test the camera's minimum illumination.
 Naturally, if this needs to be tested then this whole operation would need to be conducted in a room without any additional light.
-Also, if you want level performance of your camera you would need to obtain a professional lux-meter which can measure down to 0.1 sharpness can be achieved by viewing the central Siemens star.
-If your camera lens iris can be controlled, set the lens' iris to the middle position (F/5.6 or F/8) as this is the best optical resolution in most lenses.
+Also, if you want level performance of your camera you would need to obtain a professional luxsharpness can be achieved by viewing the central Siemens star.